 Gray decoration doesn’t always have to play a supporting role.
 It can take center stage.
 For instance, imagine dark, dramatic gray feature tiles set against white patterned fields and borders in a foyer; a feature wall of Thunderstorm Gray where a beige tone had faded; or in a similar vein, a multi-tone, Heathered Greige plush carpet softening a Master Bedroom…

 Flooring: Hardwood wide-planks and waterproof resilient plank flooring continue to grow in popularity with designers, custom home builders and affluent homeowners.

 Kitchen Cabinets and Counters: Gray cabinets and concrete countertops are two white-hot kitchen trends.
-Gray fares well in the two-tone kitchen cabinet trend, allowing a second primary color to add visual interest.
+Gray fares well in the two-tone kitchen cabinet trend, and as a result, a second primary color adds visual interest.
 Concrete countertops continue to be on trend as a popular alternative to granite.

 Need help finding the right flooring to strike the perfect balance and make gray decoration and design POP in your home?
 Call Tish!
 Tish Flooring brings samples to you!
 Call (317) 879-TISH (8474) or schedule a free, in-home consultation online.
 Take the quote we give you and compare it Lowe’s, Home Depot or anywhere else.
 They hope you won’t!